mrdonado/health-nlp-frontend/README.md

 [david-dev-badge]: https://david-dm.org/fjrd84/health-nlp-frontend/dev-status.svg
 [david-dev-badge-url]: https://david-dm.org/fjrd84/health-nlp-frontend?type=dev

-# HealthNlpFrontend
+# HealthNlpFrontend (deprecated)

-This repository contains the frontend part of the ***health-nlp*** project.
+This repository contains the former Angular 2+ based frontend part of the ***health-nlp*** project.
+Now it's been replaced by [health-nlp-react](https://github.com/fjrd84/health-nlp-react).

+Note: it's not that I prefer react over angular or anything.
+I just wanted to get some experience with react and redux, and that's why I've rewritten it.
+You can compare both repositories if you want to see an example of the same application written in Angular 2 and React+Redux.

 The ***health-nlp*** project is an NLP (Natural Language Processing) demo composed by the following repositories:

-- [health-nlp-frontend](https://github.com/fjrd84/health-nlp-frontend): frontend part.
+- [health-nlp-react](https://github.com/fjrd84/health-nlp-react): frontend part.
 It displays the results of the analysis (stored in firebase) and explains everything about the project.
-It is an Angular based web application.
+It is a react+redux web application.
 - [health-nlp-node](https://github.com/fjrd84/health-nlp-node): nodeJS/express backend for the health-nlp-angular frontend.
 It takes new job requests and sends them to the beanstalkd job queue.
 - [health-nlp-analysis](https://github.com/fjrd84/health-nlp-analysis) (this repository): it processes jobs from beanstalkd and sends the results to firebase.
 It is a Python project.